boyter/boyter.org/content/posts/how-to-start-go-project-2018.md

 date: 2018-05-10
 ---

+This post is fairly old.
+See the updated version [Starting a Go project in 2023](https://boyter.org/posts/how-to-start-go-project-2023/)

 Getting started with a Go project in 2018 is frankly a little more painful then getting anything else started IMHO.
 With that here is what I have been doing to get started.

 The first thing to do is download and install Go.
 I would suggest always installing from the Go website itself https://golang.org/ and following the instructions for your OS of choice.